axone-protocol/contracts/README.md

 chain-clean - Clean the chain data (⚠️ definitively) chain-deploy-contract - Deploy a specific contract to the chain.
-The contract must be compiled and the wasm file must be present in the artifacts directory (under target/wasm32-unknown-unknown/...). chain-deploy-contracts - Deploy all the available contracts to the chain (under target/wasm32-unknown-unknown/...). chain-initialize - Initialize the chain with a validator's key and a set of predefined keys. ⚠️ The home directory is cleaned before. chain-inspect-contract - Inspect a specific contract deployed to the chain. chain-list-contracts - List all the contracts deployed to the chain.
+The contract must be compiled and the wasm file must be present in the artifacts directory (under target/wasm32-unknown-unknown/...). chain-deploy-contracts - Deploy all the available contracts to the chain (under target/wasm32-unknown-unknown/...). chain-init-folder - Initialize deploy folder to make sure scripts have the right permission (needed for linux) chain-initialize - Initialize the chain with a validator's key and a set of predefined keys. ⚠️ The home directory is cleaned before. chain-inspect-contract - Inspect a specific contract deployed to the chain. chain-list-contracts - List all the contracts deployed to the chain.